Instant Pot stuffed acorn squash is all of the savoury flavours of fall in one bite.

 Cutting Acorn Squash

-Cutting squash can be a pain.
+Cutting winter squash can be a pain.
 I am looking at you butternut squash!
 Here are some tips to help you:

-- It is very important that when cutting a hearty veggie like acorn squash, you have a VERY sharp knife.
+- It is very important that when cutting a hearty veggie like an acorn squash, you have a VERY sharp knife.

 - Carefully place the knife onto the squash to cut in half.
 It doesn’t matter if you go lengthwise or not.
 I do both ways.